Exploring Diverse In-Context Configurations for Image Captioning: Introduction

 Consequently, we design diverse ways to select images as the in-context images.
 After selection, the captions of different qualities are assigned to these images for constructing the multi-modal in-context sequence.
 By combining diverse image selection and caption assignment techniques, we undertake a comprehensive exploration of the effects of multi-modal mutual synergy on VL in-context captioning.
 We implement all experiments using the prevalent captioning dataset, MSCOCO~\cite{lin2014microsoft}, employing its training set as the database for image selection.

-To select images, we use 4 different ways, which are Randomly Sampling (RS), Similarity-based Image-Image Retrieval (SIIR), Similarity-based Image-Caption Retrieval (SICR), and Diversity-based Image-Image Retrieval (DIIR).
-Furthermore, in both SIIR and DIIR, we employ two additional retrieval methods to expand the scope of our exploration.
-Following image selection, various types of captions produced by 4 different strategies are assigned, which are Ground-Truth Captions (GTC), Model-Generated Captions (MGC), Iteratively Prompting (IP), and Model-Generated Captions as Anchors (MGCA).
-Specifically, in MGC, we use two different models to generate captions with diverse qualities, where the first one is a Transformer trained from scratch and the second one is using VLM by zero- or few-shot in-context learning.
+To select images, we use 4 different ways, which are Random Sampling, Similarity-based Image-Image Retrieval, Similarity-based Image-Caption Retrieval, and Diversity-based Image-Image Retrieval.
+Following image selection, various types of captions produced by 4 different strategies are assigned, which are Ground-Truth Captions, Model-Generated Captions, Iteratively Prompting, and Model-Generated Captions as Anchors.

 Through extensive evaluation of various image selection and caption assignment strategies, we uncover two counter-intuitive yet valuable insights.
 (1) Caption quality is determined by descriptiveness and language patterns, but their influence on in-context captioning performance is unequal.
 When captions adequately describe salient image objects, simpler language patterns may yield better results.
 (2) The efficacy of similar images depends on the quality of the paired captions.
-Excessive similarity might cause VLMs to create a short-cut inference~\cite{geirhos2020shortcut} from in-context captions, potentially misleading the model with low-quality captions.
-Beyond these findings, we introduce a practical in-context captioning strategy, Iterative Prompting, for cases with limited or no GTCs.
-Furthermore, when GTCs are available, we recommend using MGCs as anchors to identify which GTC is a more suitable in-context caption.
-Experiments show that even with low-quality MGCs, this approach can yield an average CIDEr improvement of 7.3.
+Excessive similarity might cause VLM to create a short-cut inference~\cite{geirhos2020shortcut} from in-context captions, potentially misleading the model with low-quality captions.
+Beyond these findings, we introduce a practical in-context captioning strategy, Iterative Prompting, for cases with limited or no Ground-Truth Captions.
+Furthermore, when Ground-Truth Captions are available, we recommend using Model-Generated Captions as anchors to identify which Ground-Truth Caption is a more suitable in-context caption.
+Experimental results indicate that even when utilizing low-quality model-generated captions, there is an average CIDEr improvement of 7.3.
+Moreover, in optimal conditions, the average enhancement reaches up to 20.9 points compared to the random sampling baseline.

-Since the Flamingo code is not publicly available, we implement all experiments using the unofficial Open-Flamingo~\cite{anas_awadalla_2023_7733589}\footnote{Project: \url{https://laion.ai/blog/open-flamingo/} \\ Code: \url{https://github.com/mlfoundations/open_flamingo}}.
-However, Open-Flamingo's performance is inferior to the official Flamingo, as it is trained on significantly less data.
+Since the Flamingo code is not publicly available, our experiments mainly utilize the unofficial Open-Flamingo~\cite{awadalla2023openflamingo}\footnote{Project: \url{https://laion.ai/blog/open-flamingo/}}.
+It's worth noting that the performance of Open-Flamingo is not on par with the official Flamingo due to its training on less data.